Semiconductor testing services

 Read more

 Nondestructive 3D analysis of internal structures by X-ray computed tomography.
 The method visualizes voids, cracks, density, and phase differences within solid structures.
-The method is most suitable for powdered materials, such as pharmaceutical and cosmetic ingredients.
-The resolution can go down to 2-3 µm for powders.
+The analysis is suitable for powdered materials, such as pharmaceutical and cosmetic ingredients, as well as bulk solids and parts, such as machine parts and wafers.
+The voxel size can go down to 60 nm.
 Please contact us for more information about the analysis options for different materials and material dimensions.
+Some devices available for the analysis are as follows: Bruker SkyScan 1272 CMOS, Bruker SkyScan 2214 CMOS, Zeiss Xradia 515 Versa.

 699–1,987 €